IN THIS ARTICLE

 You should not use this medication if you are allergic to valsartan.

-To make sure you can safely take valsartan, tell your doctor if you have any of these other conditions:
+To make sure valsartan is safe for you, tell your doctor if you have any of these other conditions:

 FDA pregnancy category D. Do not use valsartan if you are pregnant.
 Stop using this medication and tell your doctor right away if you become pregnant.
 Valsartan can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
 Use effective birth control while taking valsartan.

 It is not known whether valsartan passes into breast milk or if it could harm a nursing baby.
-Do not use this medication without telling your doctor if you are breast-feeding a baby.
+You should not breast-feed while you are using valsartan.